-Development Staging

-The staging of the development is to be undertaken in accordance with the following:

-Stage 1

-Residential Aged Care Facility

-Driveway and carparking area

-Works to riparian zone

-Stage 2

-Health Hub building

-Use of Health Hub building

-The services to be located within the Health Hub building shall be provided for residents of the facility only and not be available to the public, to ensure that on-site parking provision is adequate to support the use.

-Details of specific uses within the building and staffing numbers shall be provided to Council prior to the issue of the final Occupation Certificate for this stage of works.
+TOTAL $27,518.44

+Deleted

+Deleted

 Staff Numbers

-The maximum number of staff on site at any one time (for both the residential aged care facility and associated health hub building) shall not exceed 40.
+The maximum number of staff on site at any one time shall not exceed55.

 Ancillary Uses

-The café, hairdressers, function room, kitchen, and laundry shall not be used for separate commercial use.
+The coffee shop, community centre and rooms, hairdresser, wellness centre, kitchen, and laundry shall not be used for separate commercial use.
 They shall only be used as ancillary to the residential aged care facility for use by residents, visitors, and staff.

 Restriction on Balcony Use

-The two balconies to the rear of both ground level and level 1 (four in total) adjacent to the common lounge areas, shall be restricted in use to between 8.00am and 8.00pm daily, in order to minimise acoustic privacy impacts to adjacent properties.
+The two balconies/terraces at the rear of the building adjacent to the common lounge areas, shall be restricted in use to between 8.00am and 8.00pm daily, in order to minimise acoustic privacy impacts to adjacent properties.
 Appropriate signage and/or management practices shall be implemented prior to occupation to facilitate the requirements of this condition.

 Window Screening

-Windows at the rear of the ground floor level on the western elevation (to rooms 28, 30, 32, 33 & 34) shall be provided with fixed angled privacy screens to prevent overlooking to the adjacent rear yards of the properties along Jonathan Street.
-All of the privacy screens to the western elevation of the building, at both ground floor and level 1 shall be fixed in such a position as to prevent overlooking to adjacent properties.
+Windows on the western elevation ( rooms 63-67, 68, 72, 74, 76, 78 ) shall be provided with fixed angled privacy screens to prevent overlooking to the adjacent rear yards of the properties along Jonathan Street.
+All of the privacy screens to the western elevation of the building shall be fixed in such a position as to prevent overlooking to adjacent properties.

-A notation(s) shall be added to the plans that the area between the screens and the room windows for these windows, and those provided with screens on Level 1, is a “void” in order to provide clarity that these spaces are not intended for additional balconies.
+A notation(s) shall be added to the plans that the area between the screens and the room windows for these windows, is a “void” in order to provide clarity that these spaces are not intended for additional balconies.

 This additional screening and notation(s) shall be included in the plans submitted to the Principal Certifying Authority with the application for a Construction Certificate.

-Relocation of Egress Pathways

-The egress paths along both sides of the building shall be relocated to be sited a minimum of 600mm off the respective side boundaries to provide for additional screen planting between the pathway and the fencing.

-The egress path relocation shall be shown on plans submitted to the Principal Certifying Authority with the application for a Construction Certificate.
+Deleted

 Stormwater Disposal - Stormwater Detention and Harvesting

-The Stormwater Detention and Harvesting system submitted with any Construction Certificate shall be generally in accordance with the Stormwater Drainage Report dated October 2016 plans approved by the Development Consent prepared by MPC Consulting Engineers, Ref: 16-152 dated 30/6/2016 and must comply with the following:
+The Stormwater Detention and Harvesting system submitted with any Construction Certificate shall be generally in accordance with the approved Stormwater Drainage Report and plans approved by this consent and must comply with the following:

 (a) Stormwater shall be disposed of through a piped system designed in accordance with Australian Standard AS 3500 by a suitably qualified professional.
-Qualifications shall be in accordance with Part DQS.06 of DCP 2014 Engineering Guidelines.
+The design shall be undertaken by a practising Civil Engineer deemed to be suitably experienced by Council and qualified so as to be accepted as a Member of the Institution of Engineers Australia or a Registered Surveyor deemed to be suitably experienced by Council shall be accepted as qualified to prepare plans for drainage works (excluding flood control structures and bridges).
+Qualifications demonstrating the above may be requested by Council.
+Stormwater detention measures shall be designed to ensure the development does not increase upstream or downstream flood levels for all recurrence intervals up to and including the 1% Annual Exceedance Probability.